owlike/genson/website/Documentation/Extensions.md

 At the moment you can find two kind of extensions in Genson,

  - Integrations of Genson in common frameworks to handle the JSON ser/deser.
-This kind of integration tries to be done automatically by Genson, but it is not always possible if the framework does not provide extension points.
  - Integration in Genson of types defined in widely used libraries, ie. support JSR 353 JsonObject, JsonArray, etc types.
  This is done through the GensonBundle system.